Teachers: Miss Carvell, Mr Churchward, Mrs Short and Mrs Storey

-Teaching Assistants: Mrs Lindley and Mrs Corby
+Teaching Assistants: Mrs Lindley, Mrs Robson, Mrs Smith and Mrs Wood

 In KS2 we aim for all pupils to build upon their mathematics understanding, engage in varied and frequent practice in the fundamentals of mathematics to enable them to develop their conceptual understanding.
 This will be enable them to solve problems of increasing complexity and reason using mathematical language.
 Good learning takes place when pupils are given opportunities to solve problems by developing their understanding and making links between different areas of mathematics and applying skills.
 Good teaching enables good learning to take place.
 It involves creating an appropriate, supportive environment where pupils can respond to high levels of expectation and challenge and develop their independence